basavarajvs/superware/README.md

 - `TenantAwareRepository` - Custom repository implementation that applies tenant filtering
 - Hibernate filters on all entities to ensure data isolation

+## Multi-Tenancy Template

+This repository also serves as a template for implementing multi-tenancy in other Spring Boot microservices.
+The `inventory-service` contains a complete, tested implementation that can be easily adapted for other services.

+Key files for the template:
+- `TenantAwareRepository.java` - Custom repository implementation
+- `TenantAwareRepositoryFactoryBean.java` - Factory bean for creating tenant-aware repositories
+- `TenantContextHolder.java` - ThreadLocal-based tenant context management
+- `TenantContextFilter.java` - Servlet filter for extracting tenant ID from HTTP headers

+Template documentation:
+- `MULTI_TENANCY_TEMPLATE.md` - Detailed guide for using this repository as a template
+- `create-tenant-service.sh` - Script to create a new service based on this template

 ## Getting Started

 1. Run the environment check script: